My Big Fat Supernatural Honeymoon: Heorot

 Heorot is a work written by Jim Butcher set in The Dresden Files universe that follows Harry Dresden, a professional wizard.
 Dresden is hired to investigate the disappearance of a woman on the day of her wedding prior to leaving on honeymoon.

+Roman Holiday, or SPQ-arrrrrr

+Roman Holiday, or SPQ-arrrrrr is the second part of a romance story, featuring a damsel-in-distress heroine, continued from the book My Big Fat Supernatural Wedding.

 Awards

 The book made the New York Times Best Seller extended list and won Honorable Mention in the 2007 Pearl Awards for best anthology.